yotkadata/covid-waves/README.md

 ## File formats

 The script allows to select between `png` and `webp` for the exported images and between `gif` and `webp` for the animation.
-The `mp4` files are created usinf `ffmpeg` aside from the script:
+The `mp4` files are created using `ffmpeg` aside from the script:

-`ffmpeg -framerate 14 -pattern_type glob -i "*.png" -c:v libx264rgb -crf 0 output.mp4`
+`ffmpeg -framerate 28 -pattern_type glob -i "*.png" -c:v libx264 -crf 6 -pix_fmt yuv420p output.mp4`

+- `-framerate` sets the number of frames per second, i.e. the speed
+- `-pattern_type glob` defines to use `glob` to search for the file to be added
+- `-i "*.png"` means that all `PNG` files in the current folder will be included
+- `-c:v` sets the video codec to be used, in this case `libx264`
+- `-crf` sets the compression (0 = lossless/largest file, 51 = worst quality/small file)
+- `-pix_fmt yuv420p` sets the pixel format (for compatibility reasons)

 ## Caveats